In this guide

 For general practice, finding a GP (huisarts) in Arnhem can take 2–6 weeks depending on the neighbourhood and time of year.
 Some practices in areas with higher concentrations of international residents will have English-speaking staff, but this is less consistent than in Amsterdam or The Hague.
 If your Dutch is limited, it is worth asking directly about English-language capacity when registering.

 Health insurance is mandatory from your first day as a Dutch resident, regardless of employment status.
-Premiums typically start around €130/month with a €385 annual deductible (eigen risico).
+Premiums typically start around €140/month with a €385 annual deductible (eigen risico).
 Use the Health Insurance Wizard to compare policies and find one that suits your situation.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 See the Health Insurance for Expats guide for a full explanation of the Dutch health insurance system.